 Examples of Core Marketing Skills Showcased in a Resume

 With Virtual Vocations remote job alerts, jobseekers receive daily emails containing new remote job openings that match their professional skills and backgrounds.
-For example, when a remote jobseeker searches the Virtual Vocations job board for ‘consultant‘ remote jobs, they can click the orange ‘ACTIVATE‘ button to create an email alert for this search result.
+For example, when a remote jobseeker searches the Virtual Vocations job board for ‘marketing‘ remote jobs, they can click the orange ‘ACTIVATE‘ button to create an email alert for this search result.

 Within the Alerts section of a jobseeker’s Virtual Vocations account, they can also set up a job alert by clicking the blue ‘CREATE NEW ALERT‘ button as well as see their Saved Job Alerts.